DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 _TL Note:_ Let's be honest, Dante can only cause you to feel disgusted, I doubt his presence would pressure anyone.

-In front of Kai Light Knight Jeanne came forward and shared firm handshake with Lion King Balmnung.
+In front of Kai Light Knight Jeanne came forward and shared a firm handshake with Lion King Balmnung.

 "Thank you for coming all this way.
 Jeanne-dono, rumours of your great achievements reached even this remote land.